OpenGL for Win32

 To test the module, I translated in Perl some classic C programs for OpenGL.

-Download the package (demos.zip
+Download the package (demos.zip) and run

 the scripts to test the module on your machine.

-adaptation in Perl of the Chris Halsall's programme cube.c
+adaptation in Perl of the Chris Halsall's programme cube.c.

 See the